 - The background noise or crackling that was constantly present in the recipient's receiver disappeared, even when the guide isn’t speaking.

 - Interferences or clicks reduced significantly, only appearing when the receiver is about to leave the coverage area.

 - The maximum number of groups that could be in an area without interference went from two to 20.

 - Battery consumption reduced significantly, increasing the usage time between charges.

 Analogue and digital transmission equipment still coexist in the market.
 The main advantage of an analog system is its low price point.

-Analog transmission radio guide
+Analog transmission whisper system

-Digital transmission radio guide
+Digital transmission whisper system

 Lithium or lithium polymer batteries.
 These are the best options.
 Primary advantages include a low weight, a small size, fast charging and a large capacity.
 However, its price and the need for an intelligent charging system must be considered.

-HOW TO USE A WHISPER RADIO GUIDE SYSTEM (TOUR GUIDE SYSTEM)
+HOW TO USE A WHISPER RADIO-GUIDE SYSTEM (TOUR GUIDE SYSTEM)